 The Illinois EPA implemented a Source Water Assessment Program (SWAP) to assist with watershed protection of public drinking water supplies.
 The SWAP inventories potential sources of contamination and determines the susceptibility of the source water to contamination.
 The Illinois EPA has completed the SWAP for our supply.
 Further information on our community water supply's SWAP is available by calling the Village of Alsip Water Department at 708-385-6902.
-To view a summary version of the completed Source Water Assessment, including: Importance of Source Water; Susceptibility to Contamination Determination; and documentation /recommendation of Source Protection Efforts, Illinois SWAP factsheet Water vou may access the EPA website http://dataservices.epa.illinois.gov/swap/factsheet.aspx.
+To view a summary version of the completed Source Water Assessment, including: Importance of Source Water; Susceptibility to Contamination Determination; and documentation /recommendation of Source Water Protection Efforts, you may access the Illinois EPA SWAP factsheet website at http://dataservices.epa.illinois.gov/swap/factsheet.aspx.